virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine target containers for the action execution
 - `sourcePath` - URL to download an external file
 - `destPath` - container path where the uploaded file is to be saved